 Competitions and programs (73)

 Gregory Day is a novelist, poet, and composer from the Eastern Otways region of southwest Victoria, Australia.
 His latest novel A Sand Archive was shortlisted for the 2019 Miles Franklin Award and his essay 'Summer on The Painkalac' was also shortlisted for the 2019 Nature Conservancy Nature Writing Prize.
-He was joint winner of the 2011 ABR Elizabeth Jolley Short Story Prize for 'The Neighbour's Beans'.
+Day is a winner of the Australian Literature Society Gold Medal and was joint winner of the 2011 ABR Elizabeth Jolley Short Story Prize for 'The Neighbour's Beans'.

 Josephine Rowe is the author of three story collections and a novel, A Loving, Faithful Animal (2016).
 She is a fellow of the Wallace Stegner Program at Stanford University, and her writing has appeared in McSweeney's Quarterly Concern, Meanjin, Literary Hub, The Monthly, Granta, and elsewhere.
 Rowe's short story ‘Glisk’ won the 2016 ABR Elizabeth Jolley Short Story Prize.
 Her new story collection, Here Until August, is published by Black Inc.